 MN initiated SN Change

 The MN initiated SN change procedure is used to transfer a UE context from the source SN to a target SN and to change the SCG configuration in UE from one SN to another.
+This procedure can also be used to support the continuity of QoE measurements and RAN visible QoE measurements configuration and reporting in NR-DC.

 The Secondary Node Change procedure always involves signalling over MCG SRB towards the UE.